tobyStone/MNIST-Classifier-/README.md

 Step 4

 Evaluate your neural network’s accuracy on the test set.
-Tune your model hyperparameters and network architecture to improve your test set accuracy, achieving at least 90% accuracy on the test set.
+Tune your model hyperparameters and network architecture to improve your test set accuracy.

 Step 5